download

 Bad day for Rubens Barrichello, only tenth at the finish line.

-The Brazilian driver does not spare a barb against Nelson Piquet, the former world champion who spread the news:
+The Brazilian driver does not spare a dig at Nelson Piquet, the former world champion who spread the news:

-"Think of your son Nelsinho who races in GP2 and it seems to me that he's not even that fast.
-Don't make me say anything else, otherwise I'll end up talking bad about other people".
+"He should be thinking of his son Nelsinho who races in GP2 and it seems to me that he's not even that fast.
+Don't make me say anything else, otherwise I'll end up talking badly about other people".

 Yet his divorce from Ferrari and his replacement by compatriot Felipe Massa, now at Sauber, receives increasingly weaker denials.
 Jean Todt gets around the question:

-"Are you annoyed by these rumors?
+"Are you annoyed by these rumours?
 Absolutely not.
 The only thing I don't like is not winning".

-Does Rubinho's future depend on him or on Ferrari?
+Does Rubinho's future depend on him or Ferrari?

-"As in any couple, the future depends on both of them".
+"As in any couple, the future depends on both".

 Says the general director of Scuderia Ferrari, Jean Todt.
 On the family front, however, the life of the Ferrari driver is more serene.